splewis/get5/README.md

 Get5 is a [SourceMod](http://www.sourcemod.net/) plugin for CS:GO servers for running matches.
 It is originally based on [pugsetup](https://github.com/splewis/csgo-pug-setup) and is inspired by [eBot](https://github.com/deStrO/eBot-CSGO).

 The core idea behind its use is all match details being fully defined in a single config file.
 Check out [this example config](configs/get5/example_match.cfg).
 Its main target use-case is tournaments (online or LAN).
-All that is required of the server-admins is to load match config file to the server and the match should run without any more manual actions from the admins
+All that is required of the server-admins is to load match config file to the server and the match should run without any more manual actions from the admins.
+This plugin is not invasive - most of its functionality is built to work within how the CS:GO server normally operates, not replacing its functionality.

 Features of this include:
 - Locking players to the correct team by their Steam ID